LLNL/Abmarl/docs/src/overview.rst

 ~~~~~~~~~~~~~~~

 The :ref:`FlattenWrapper <api_flatten_wrapper>` flattens observation and action spaces
-into continuous Box spaces and automatically maps data to and from it.
-The wrapper
+into Box spaces and automatically maps data to and from it.
+The FlattenWrapper
-is largely based on OpenAI's own flatten wrapper, with some modifications for maintaining
-if the resuting `Box` space can have integer `dtype` or if it must use `float`.
-See
+attempts to keep the dtype of the resulting Box space as integer if it can; otherwise
-how the following nested space is flattened:
+it will cast up to float.
+See how the following nested space is flattened:

 .. code-block:: python